railsuser2014/openobject-doc-book-en/6/6_16_Sales/6_16_Sales_quotations.rst

   address will be used instead.

 * :guilabel:`Invoice Address` : address used to send the invoice to the customer.
 By default, OpenERP proposes the address labelled :guilabel:`Invoice` from the partner form.
-If no specific delivery address is defined, the default address will be used instead.
+If no specific invoice address is defined, the default address will be used instead.

 * :guilabel:`Pricelist` : will determine both the currency of the quotation and the price that will